mtanghu/Rethinking-Neural-Computation/README.md

 # Rethinking-Neural-Computation
-This is the code for the paper "Rethinking Neural Computation" under review at ICLR
+This is the code for the paper "Rethinking Neural Computation" under review at ICLR.
+Paper released is an early draft so as to not harm the double-blind peer review system.

 ## Abstract